raspberrypilearning/naughty-and-nice/en/step_9.md

     fraction_neg =  round(len(negative_tweets) * 0.8)
 ```

-- Next the training se and the testing set can be created, by joining 80% of the positive tweets and 80% of the negative tweets into one giant list of categorised tweets.
-The remianing tweets are used in the testing set.
+- Next the training set and the testing set can be created, by joining 80% of the positive tweets and 80% of the negative tweets into one giant list of categorised tweets.
+The remaining tweets are used in the testing set.
 Then the `classifier` can be created and the accuracy calculated.

 ```python
 def train_classifier(positive_tweets, negative_tweets):